 BLOG ABOUT WHAT YOU LOVE & BLOG REGULARLY

 There is no point in starting a blog on a topic you’re not 100% driven and passionate about.
-Find a topic you enjoy, the more niche the better.
-Fashion and beauty seem to be the most popular themes in the balkans and also the most profitable.
+Find a topic you enjoy, the more niche, the better.
+Fashion, beauty and the gastro scene seem to be the most popular themes in the balkans and also the most profitable.

 Think about it as a business, would you open up a furniture store if it wasn’t something that you’re willing to lose sleep over?

 There is also no point in starting a blog if you won’t be updating it regularly.
-Ideally, you should be posting between 3-5 times a week but if this seems too much, regularly posting on the exact same days each week will also keep your readers routinely aware of when to expect new content.
+Content doesn’t just create itself, you need to really think outside the box, constantly.
+Ideally, you should be posting between 3-5 times a week but if this seems too much, regularly posting on the exact same days each week will also keep your readers routinely aware of when to expect new content and lead you into building a following.

 UNDERSTAND THAT HAVING ‘JUST A BLOG’ IS NOT ENOUGH